Selenium is an umbrella project for a range of tools and libraries

 Chrome/Chromium, GeckoDriver for Mozilla’s Firefox, etc. The driver runs on

 the same system as the browser.
-This may, or may not be, the same system where
+This may or may not be the same system where

-the tests themselves are executing.
+the tests themselves are executed.

 This simple example above is direct communication.
 Communication to the